Your calendrical fallacy is thinking…

 Nobody uses the Julian calendar anymore

 False.
-The Julian calendar is still used by Eastern Orthodox churches, and the Julian day is used in certain kinds of astronomical calculations.
+The Julian calendar is still used by Eastern Orthodox churches and the Julian day is used in certain kinds of astronomical calculations.
+There is a village in Wales that still celebrates New Year according to the Julian calendar on January 13.

 Timezones always are on the hour mark